florianschafer/frogspawn/README.md

-# INSERT NAME HERE
+# Metis

-...is a novel form of Spectral Sieve Clustering
+## A Novel Bifurcation Sieve Approach to Spectral Clustering

+TODO: Fill this document with some life